 - Never Compare

 - Never compare your dates with your deceased bride.
-Enjoy the unifueness (Besides, you would not like being compared to her previous mate.)
+Enjoy that which is unique about her.
+(Besides, you would not like being compared to her previous mate.)

 - Get off the sofa